-The $\infty$-category $\Nerve(\sSet)[W^{-1}]$ obtained from the nerve $\Nerve(\sSet)$ of the category $\sSet$ of simplicial sets by inverting the weak equivalences (cf.~\ref{nov2701}) has a symmetric monoidal structure given by the cartesian product.
-This allows to consider commutative monoids and groups in $\Nerve(\sSet)[W^{-1}]$.
-Moreover, the notion of group completion generalizes.
-In fact, the forgetful map from the $\infty$-category of commutative groups to the $\infty$-category of commutative monoids in $\Nerve(\sSet)[W^{-1}]$ is again the right-adjoint of an adjunction see Subsection \ref{nov2606} We use the symbol $\Omega B$ resembling an explicit model for the group completion since we want to reserve the letter $K$ to denote the $K$-theory spectrum functor.
+The notion of group completion now generalizes.
+In fact, the inclusion of the $\infty$-category of commutative groups {into} the $\infty$-category of commutative monoids is again the right-adjoint of an adjunction We use the symbol $\Omega B$ resembling an explicit model for the group completion since we want to reserve the letter $K$ to denote the $K$-theory spectrum functor.